In 2011 I designed some letterpress cards bearing this haiku:

 what we’ve been given

-My eventual goal is to thank as many people as I possibly can.
-It will take years.
+My eventual goal is to thank as many of those people as I possibly can.
+It will take many years.
 If I were to thank every single contributor to my life, the task would certainly never end, and I will definitely run out of cards at some point.
 Yet however woefully short I fall, I hope all the overlooked (yet deserving) folks will understand.

 That said, if you receive one of these thank-you notes, I hope it helps you to see how much even the smallest gesture or sliver of kindness has the potential to inspire and improve someone’s life.
 And in case there are things you’ve forgotten to express gratitude for, maybe it will remind you to pass the same sentiment along to someone else (I’ll even share a card or two for you to use, if I can).

 Whether I ever get around to that handwritten note for you, I want to thank you for reading this message.